-- Ovule with two integuments (bitegmic) is primitive and, either by fusion or abortion, unitegmie condition has been evolved.
+- Ovule with two integuments (bitegmic) is primitive and, either by fusion or abortion, unitegmic condition has been evolved.

-- Embryo-sac with 8-nuclei (Polygonum-type) is primitive from which embryo-sue with 4. nuclei (Oenothera-type) has been derived through reduction
+- Embryo-sac with 8-nuclei (Polygonum-type) is primitive from which embryo-sac with 4 nuclei (Oenothera-type) has been derived through reduction.

 - Monocotyledons have been developed from dicotyledons through abortion of one cotyledon.